 There are three major strands to our research within this cluster.

 Our expert staff are happy to supervise postgraduate research in all of these areas.
-Find out how to apply for postgraduate research on our dedicated webpage and use our research finder if you are interested in searching for further research opportunities.
+Please contact them directly for more information about supervision, or explore our research degrees and what to expect from a degree in the Department of History.
+You can also find out how to apply for postgraduate research at Essex, or use research finder if you are interested in searching for further research opportunities at Essex.

 This research project traces the emergence of ‘Contemporary Capoeira’ through interviews conducted with surviving capoeira masters who were responsible for the development and expansion of the new, modernised style of capoeira between 1948 and 1982.